CharlieZhan2002/blockbot/docs/report.md

 ## 2. History of Natural Language Processing

-NLP has evolved quickly and significantly since the 1950s, transitioning from rule-based to statistics-based models and, most recently, neural network-based approaches.
-Some of the key milestones include:
+NLP has evolved significantly since the 1950s, transitioning from rule-based to statistical and, most recently, neural network-based approaches.
+Key milestones include:

-- **Raw NLP (1950s–1980s)**: Rule-based systems like ELIZA, using pattern matching for basic dialogue [1].
+- **Raw NLP (1950s–1980s)**: Rule-based systems like ELIZA used pattern matching for basic dialogue [1].
 - **Statistical NLP (1990s–2000s)**: Techniques like Hidden Markov Models and n-grams enabled probabilistic language modeling [2].
 - **Neural NLP (2010s–present)**: Recurrent Neural Networks (RNNs) and Long Short-Term Memory (LSTM) networks improved sequence modeling, followed by the transformative impact of Transformers in 2017 [3].

 Transformers, introduced by Vaswani et al., revolutionized NLP with their self-attention mechanism, enabling parallel processing and capturing long-range dependencies [3].
-This laid the foundation for modern LLMs, which power advanced chatbots like BlockBot.
+This laid the foundation for modern LLMs, including GPT, Gemini, Qwen, and DeepSeek, which power advanced chatbots like BlockBot.

 ## 3. Revolution of Large Language Models